LX-mixers for QAOA: Optimal mixers restricted to subspaces and the stabilizer formalism

 In this article we consider the case where solutions are constrained to a feasible subspace $\Span{B}\subset \mathcal{H}$ of the full Hilbert space $\mathcal{H}=(\C^2)^{\otimes n}$.
 The subspace is described by a subset of all computational basis states, i.e.,

-There are two main ways to take constraints into account with QAOA.
+There are \replace{two main}{multiple} ways to take constraints into account with QAOA.
 One popular approach is to penalize unsatisfied constraints in the objective function by formulating them as another QUBO.
 Although it is straightforward to define a phase separating Hamiltonian for the resulting QUBO, this approach has some downsides.
 In particular, the probability of obtaining infeasible solutions is typically rather high, which reduces efficiency.
 Additionally, the quality of the results is very sensitive to the penalization weight, which must be carefully balanced between optimality and feasibility~\cite{Wang2020}.
 This can be a challenging task since the optimal weight depends on the specific problem and there is a trade-off between optimality and feasibility in the objective function.